UNStats/covid-19-response/content/data-solutions/mapping-responses-to-covid19.md

 The 2030 Agenda for Sustainable Development calls on a wide range of actors--not just governments and their national statistical systems--to work together to generate timely and usable data, while facilitating informed decision-making, including that during emergencies.
-And the purposeful and synergetic association of partners illustrated above is a step forward towards delivering on the promise of a “data revolution for sustainable development”.
+And the purposeful and synergetic associations of partners illustrated above are a step forward towards delivering on the promise of a “data revolution for sustainable development”.

 As the governments of most countries in the world take action to contain and mitigate the effects of the COVID-19 pandemic, National Statistical Offices are called to lead the response to increased demands from users for more timely, reliable and accessible data to monitor the pandemic and each of the 17 SDGs.
-However, as noted by the Partnership in Statistics for Development in the 21st Century (PARIS21), the COVID-19 crisis has causes a double disruption that "squeezes" national statistical offices between increased demand-side pressures from data users, on one hand, and supply-side pressures derived from operational and technical resource constraints, on the other.
+However, as noted by the Partnership in Statistics for Development in the 21st Century (PARIS21), the COVID-19 crisis has caused a double disruption that "squeezes" national statistical offices between increased demand-side pressures from data users, on one hand, and supply-side pressures derived from operational and technical resource constraints, on the other.
 In many cases, this double